Mercenary Steelhead Character Solo

 Stannis Brocker in a nutshell

-Stannis Brocker is a Steelhead who provides Tactician, allowing Steelheads to move and shoot through each other.
-Consensus is that he's a bit overpriced for this.
+Stannis Brocker is a Steelhead support solo.
+He provides Tactician, allowing Steelheads to move and shoot through each other.
+Consensus is that he's a bit overpriced for what he does.

 Combos & Synergies